Brad Thomas Positions For 2017: The Stars Are Aligned For REITs

 We believe there are good opportunities in the diversified healthcare REIT sector and we like Ventas, Inc. (NYSE:VTR) and Welltower (NYSE:HCN).
 Also, we like Medical Office REITs and favor Healthcare Trust of America (NYSE:HTA) and Physicians Realty (NYSE:DOC).
 The Assisted Living sector is arguably the most challenging, due to operator risks, although we continue to maintain exposure in Omega Healthcare Investors (NYSE:OHI) and Care Capital Properties (NYSE:CCP).

 We also believe Self-Storage has potential.
 I'm glad that I pulled back in early 2015 with Extra Space Storage (NYSE:EXR).
 This company was our best pick in 2015 and our worst pick in 2016.
 We decided to diversify our base so we recently added CubeSmart (NYSE:CUBE) and will likely add a position in National Storage (NYSE:NSA) in 2017.
-See our recent article on CUBE HERE and NSA HERE.
+See our recent articles on CUBE HERE and NSA HERE.

 DS: Which company-specific or sector-level risks loom for REITs in 2017?
 How are you preparing for them?